 Equal to the one, the other.

 From the upper half remaining,

 Grows the upper vault of Heaven;

-My interpretation of the above lines is the following: In the above lines, the broken eggs metaphorically refer to the separation of the mind column into two sections: the lower producing the virtual physical world and the upper the heavenly worlds.
+My interpretation of the above lines is the following: In the above lines, the broken eggs metaphorically refer to the separation of the mind column into two sections: the lower which builds the virtual physical world and the upper which builds the virtual heavenly worlds.
 Each of us builds his or her own worlds.
 Creation happened inside each and everyone of us.

 I recommend that anybody who wants to access the details of the above sources find some time to do some research of his own.
 All the materials are widely available in the internet.
 Thank you.

 (Thanks to pexels.com for the heavenly photo above)